Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Though I agree with the SEC in theory, I haven’t always acted on this suggestion.
 A recent study by Prosper Marketplace indicates that my situation may be similar to many Americans, at least in terms of cash holdings.
 According to its financial wellness study, more than half of survey respondents had less than $5,000 in checking or savings accounts and more than a third had less than $1,000.
 In addition, nearly half are living paycheck to paycheck.
 Bank accounts reflect this reality.

-Though I'm not living paycheck to paycheck, one of my goals this year is to boost the amount of money I hold in a savings account.
-Putting cash in a savings account is boring; having it there, not so boring.
-Let me explain why I'm upping my cash holdings and why I haven't taken action sooner.
+Though I’m not living paycheck to paycheck, one of my goals this year is to boost the amount of money I hold in a savings account.
+Putting cash in a savings account is boring; having it there is not so boring.
+Let me explain why I’m upping my cash holdings and why I haven’t taken action sooner.

 Why I Haven’t Held More Cash in a Savings Account (Before)

 Since getting on my financial feet a few years after college graduation, I’ve generally had access to funds to cover day-to-day expenses and occasional splurges.
 But I haven’t always felt an urgent need to hold lots of cash.

 Here are reasons I haven’t had a hefty savings account:

 Money should work for me (right?)